Contents

 )

-The tidyomics ecosystem places the emphasis on interacting with cell data.
-To interact with feature data, the join_feature function can be used to append feature values to cell data.
+The tidyomics ecosystem places an emphasis on interacting with cell data.
+To interact with feature data, the join_features() function can be used to append assay-feature values to cell data.

 # Join feature data in wide format, preserving the SpatialExperiment object